 Quantitative monitoring is essential for responding to increased frequency and intensity of disturbances.
 Identify critical biological thresholds in your management area.
-Reef ecosystems are complex systems that can behave in a non-linear manner (for instance, the decline of a predator fish population might not have the effect of reducing a reef’s resistance to an A. planci outbreak until the predator fish population declines past a critical threshold).
-Part of this non-linear behavior is related to trophic interactions (interactions between predators and prey, for example).
+Coral reef ecosystems are complex and can behave in a non-linear manner (for instance, the decline of a predator fish population might not reduce a reef’s resistance to a COTS outbreak until the predator fish population declines past a critical threshold).
+Part of this non-linear behavior is related to trophic interactions, such as interactions between predators and prey.
 Science has not fully explained trophic interactions and thresholds in coral reef systems.
 Disturbances are becoming more and more frequent; there might be a COTS outbreak one year and a bleaching event the next year.
-Because of the increasing frequency and severity of threats to coral reefs, it is important to collect quantifiable data to be able to perceive rates of change.
-For example, monitoring fish biomass in your area can be a good starting point to understanding how fish biomass is related to reef resilience.
+Because of the increasing frequency and severity of disturbance events, it is important to collect quantifiable data to understand rates of change.
+For example, monitoring fish biomass in your area can be a good starting point to understand how fish biomass is related to reef resilience.
 The relative level of biomass within different trophic levels may be related to the maintenance of coral reefs through time.

 Kaday Community and Cultural Development Organization

 Pacific Marine Resources Institute

 Marine Laboratory, University of Guam